Skip to main content

 Until we know various details that are specific to your case, we can’t say for sure how much you should ask for in a compression fracture injury claim.
 Whether you are filing a workplace accident case or a personal injury lawsuit matters as well.

-Numerous studies suggest that the majority of victims receive between $10,000 to $100,000 for a back or spinal cord injury.
+Numerous studies suggest that the majority of victims receive compensation for a back or spinal cord injury.
 But these are estimates that fail to take many factors into account that may or may not apply to your situation.
-For example, if your case proceeds to a trial, you are likely to receive more in compensation that you would from a settlement.
+For example, if your case proceeds to a legal proceeding, you are likely to receive more in compensation that you would from a settlement.
 However, a settlement is ideal as a general rule, considering that going to court is very expensive, and obtaining a jury verdict can take over 3 years.

 Damages from a Personal Injury Lawsuit